piratas-ar/utopia.partidopirata.com.ar/_en/2019-01-20-apostatize_from_asocial_networks.md

 group, collective, party or movement will want to have and use better technologies for communication?

-Suscríbanse a nuestra lista de difusión para conocernos en algún evento, o acerquen sus dudas a nuestra dirección de contacto...no existe la magia interdimensional pero hay mucho que aprender, enseñar y, por qué no, desarrollar.

-You can contact us... there's no interdimensional magic, there's much to learn, teach, and even develop.
+You can contact us... there's no interdimentional magic, but there's much to learn, teach, and even develop.

 PARTIDO INTERDIMENSIONAL PIRATA

 Mail: contacto@partidopirata.com.ar

 Diáspora*: partidopirataargentina@diaspora.com.ar

 Mastodon: @pip@todon.nl

-Nosotras también estamos en proceso de apostatar P)

 We're also in the process of apostatizing P)

 Twitter: @PartidoPirataAr

 Facebook: Partido Pirata Argentino